gorgiv/microcontroller-remote-control-system/README.md

-# Microcontroller based remote-control system
+# Microcontroller-based remote control system

-Design and construction of a microcontroller based remote-control system for home appliances with real-time monitoring using mobile phones
+Design and construction of a microcontroller-based remote control system for home appliances with real-time monitoring using mobile phones

 ![PrincipleScheme](/assets/images/PrincipleScheme.jpg "PrincipleScheme")